wp-plugins/adsense-box/readme.txt

 e.g.

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory.
-2. Activate the "Photo Box" plugin through the 'Plugins' menu in WordPress.
+2. Activate the "Adsense Box" plugin through the 'Plugins' menu in WordPress.
-3. Go to edit gallery in media popup and choose type is "Photo Box".
+3. Go to widgets.
 If any problem occurs, please read [Documents](http://photoboxone.com/category/documents).

 == Screenshots ==